ULHT-CM-2021-22/LOTR-Characters/README.md

 To experience the differences between sync and async calls, there is a mixture of both types.

-URLConnection + JSONObject and OkHttp + Gson are executed synchronously (i.e., the call blocks until it gets a response from the server)
+`URLConnection + JSONObject` and `OkHttp + Gson` are executed synchronously (i.e., the call blocks until it gets a response from the server)

-OkHttp + JSONObject + Retrofit are executed asynchronously (i.e., the execution continues and a callback is called when it gets a response from the server)
+`OkHttp + JSONObject` and `Retrofit` are executed asynchronously (i.e., the execution continues and a callback is called when it gets a response from the server)

-You should always use async calls in Android applications, to prevent blocking the main thread.
+Note: You should always use async calls in Android applications, to prevent blocking the main thread.

 ## Automated tests